-In Matthew 6:25-34, Jesus explains that a person should start with faith and a certain confidence as a foundation before starting his day, expressed in v.
+In Matthew 6:25-34, Jesus explains that a person should start with faith and certain confidence as a foundation before starting his day, expressed in v.
 32-34:

 “For the pagans run after these things, and your heavenly Father knows that you need them.
 But seek first His kingdom and His righteousness, and all these will be given to you as well.
 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own” (niv).

 With the example of faith as small as the mustard seed man may remove mountains into the sea (Matt.
 17:20), meaning to essentially accomplish great feats.
 This scripture is intended to explain how a person removes spiritual obstruction (mountains) from his pathway.
-These obstructions may be worry, guilt or any number of other attributes, and this obstruction may include people who are unrighteously coming against you, or those who hold you back.
-Jesus teaches that if you have faith and do not doubt, that faith will remove obstruction. “…whatever you ask in prayer, believing, you will receive” (Mt.
+These obstructions may be worry, guilt, or any number of other attributes, and this obstruction may include people who are unrighteously coming against you or those who hold you back.
+Jesus teaches that if you have faith and do not doubt, that faith will remove the obstruction. “…whatever you ask in prayer, believing, you will receive” (Mt.
 21.21-22).

 When Eve named Cain after ‘gain’ (Who Is Cain?), she talked about what she had gotten, instead of what God had given her.
-Eve mentioned herself first, instead of mentioning God first, and thus named in reverse order.
+Eve mentioned herself first, instead of mentioning God first, thus naming in reverse order.
 Frankly, this is what most people do.
 Remember, the naming you give becomes the journey you travel.
 There is an old saying, and it goes like this, “Let me observe how a man speaks today, and I will tell you what his life will be like five years from now.”

 Jesus addresses the subject of judging in Matt.
 7.1: “Pass no judgment, and you will not be judged.
 For as you judge others, so you will yourselves be judged, and whatever measures you deal out to others will be dealt back to you.
 Why do you look at the speck of sawdust in your brother’s eye, with never a thought for the great plank in your own.”

 You will be judged after your own fashion of judgment, whether out of vitriol or out of love, or whether by your own personal standards.
-This form of judgment will then be returned unto you.
+This form of judgment will then be returned to you.
 Thus the prohibition when Jesus says, “By with what judgment you judge, you shall be judged; and with the same measure (nature) you use, it will be measured back to you,” Matt.
 7.2